Gerry and the Pacemakers: History

-Gerry Marsden formed the group in 1956 with his brother Fred, Les Chadwick, and Arthur McMahon.
-They rivalled the Beatles early in their career, playing in the same areas of Hamburg and Liverpool.
+Marsden formed the group in 1956 with his brother Fred, Les Chadwick, and Arthur McMahon.
+At the time, Gerry had been working for British Rail as a deliveryman.
+They rivalled the Beatles early in their career, playing in the same areas of Liverpool.
 McMahon (known as Arthur Mack) was replaced on piano by Les Maguire around 1961.
 The group's original name was Gerry Marsden and the Mars Bars, but they were forced to change this when the Mars Company, producers of the chocolate Mars bar, complained.

-The band was the second to sign with Brian Epstein, who later signed them to Columbia Records (a sister label to the Beatles' label Parlophone under EMI).
+Brian Epstein signed them to Columbia Records (a sister label to the Beatles' label Parlophone under EMI).
 They began recording in January 1963 with "How Do You Do It?", a song written by Mitch Murray.
 The song was produced by George Martin and became a number one hit in the UK, the first by an Epstein-managed Liverpool group to achieve this on all charts.
 "How Do You Do It?" was also reluctantly recorded by the Beatles (they eventually convinced Martin to let them release their song "Love Me Do" as a single instead).
+Both the Pacemakers' and Beatles' versions of "How Do You Do It?" were recorded at Abbey Road Studios.

 Gerry Marsden was quoted as saying:

 Gerry and the Pacemakers' next two singles, Murray's "I Like It" and Rodgers and Hammerstein's "You'll Never Walk Alone", both also reached number one in the UK Singles Chart, the latter recorded instead of the Beatles' "Hello Little Girl".
 "You'll Never Walk Alone" had been a favourite of Marsden's since seeing Carousel when he was growing up.
 It quickly became the signature tune of Liverpool Football Club and, later, other sports teams around the world.
 The song remains a football anthem.
 The group narrowly missed a fourth consecutive number one when "I'm the One" was kept off the top spot for two weeks in February 1964 by fellow Liverpudlians The Searchers' "Needles and Pins".

+Gerry and the Pacemakers had the distinction of being the first act to have their first three recordings go to number 1 in the UK charts.
+Although they never had a number 1 in the United States, they were the second-most successful group from Liverpool, after the Beatles, to have hits on the United States Billboard pop charts.

 Despite this early success, Gerry and the Pacemakers never had another number one single in the UK.
-Marsden began writing most of their songs, including "I'm the One", "It's Gonna Be All Right" and "Ferry Cross the Mersey", as well as their first and biggest US hit, "Don't Let the Sun Catch You Crying" (Laurie 3251), which peaked at No. 4.
+Marsden began writing most of their songs, including "I'm the One", "It's Gonna Be All Right" and "Ferry Cross the Mersey", as well as their first and biggest US hit, "Don't Let the Sun Catch You Crying", which peaked at No. 4.